 When National Geographic published images of the Machu Picchu – the “Lost City of the Incas” – in 1913, the ancient site captured the world’s imagination.
 And although it’s now understood that Machu Picchu is not the “lost city of the Incas”, the site, nestled among rugged Andes mountains, is a UNESCO world heritage site and one of the top bucket list destinations in the world.
-If you’re planning a trip to this iconic site, read on for tips for your visit and an overview of the best time to travel to Machu Picchu.
+If you’re planning a trip to this iconic site, read on for tips for your visit and an overview of the best time to travel to Machu Picchu, Peru.

 In 1911 Yale Professor Hiram Bingham ‘discovered’* the overgrown city in his hunt for the final stronghold of the Incan king.
 This was the age of exploration in South America when great expanses of the Amazon rainforest and Andes had yet to be mapped.
 Bingham went on to explore many other areas of Peru, but it is Machu Picchu (“old mountain” in Quechua”) that remains his greatest discovery.